Genie (feral child): Relationship with her mother

-While Genie lived with the Riglers her mother usually met with her once a week at a park or restaurant, and their relationship continued to grow stronger.
+While Genie lived with the Riglers, her mother usually met with her once a week at a park or restaurant, and their relationship continued to grow stronger.
 Although the Riglers never expressed antipathy toward her mother, their efforts to be polite to her inadvertently came off as condescension.
 Years later, Marilyn also said she was uncomfortable acting as a mother to Genie in her house with Genie's real mother present.
-With the exception of Shurley, who later said he felt the other scientists did not treat Genie's real mother as an equal, her mother did not get along well with the other researchers, some of whom disliked her due to her apathy during Genie's childhood.
-The scientists speculated she gave them a mostly cool reception because they reminded her of her earlier inaction on behalf of her children, and David also thought she was in denial about Genie's condition and the hand she had in causing it.
+With the exception of Shurley, who later said he felt the other scientists did not treat Genie's real mother as an equal, her mother did not get along well with the researchers, some of whom resented her lack of action during Genie's childhood.
+The scientists speculated she gave them a mostly cool reception because they reminded her of her earlier inaction on behalf of her children, and David also thought she was in denial about Genie's condition and the hand she had had in causing it.
 Curtiss wrote that she often gave conflicting statements about her married life and Genie's childhood, seemingly saying what she thought people wanted to hear, which the research team believed was out of fear of reprobation or ostracism for telling the truth.

-Butler, who married shortly after authorities removed Genie from her house and began using her married name, Ruch, stayed in touch with her mother.
+Butler, who married shortly after authorities removed Genie from her house, and began using her married name, Ruch, stayed in touch with her mother.
 Although her mother later recalled that most of their conversations during this time were shallow in nature, they continued to get along very well.
 Throughout Genie's stay with the Riglers, Ruch persistently accused researchers of conducting harmful tests, deliberately forcing her mother out of her life, and misusing the available grant money, all of which the research team consistently and emphatically denied.
 Genie's mother steadily began listening more to Ruch, and eventually came to feel the research team was marginalizing her.